Son of a Critch: Conception

 In 2018, Critch published a memoir about his childhood in Newfoundland.
 Following its release, McAuliffe suggested developing the book into a television series, which led to him and Critch creating scripts to pitch to various networks.
 In June 2021, CBC announced they had ordered Son of a Critch to series.

 Production and distribution

 The series made its Canadian broadcast premiere on CBC Television on January 4, 2022, as well as CBC's streaming platform, CBC Gem.

 Production companies involved with the series include Project 10 Productions, and Take the Shot Productions.
 Lionsgate distributes the series outside Canada.

 On February 28, 2022, CBC renewed the series for a second season.

 Canadian actor/producer Allan Hawco serves as executive producer for the series through his company Hawco Productions.
 Hawco and Mark Critch are old friends.

 On March 23, 2023, the series was renewed for a third season, with The CW joining CBC and Lionsgate as a distribution company.

 On May 23, 2024, the series was renewed for a fourth season that premiered on January 7, 2025.

+The series has been renewed for a fifth season.
+On May 4, 2026, the fifth season was confirmed to be the final season.